boldflight/BibleConverter/test_EPUB/output/isa.md

 ## Chapter 45

-to Cyrus, whose right hand I hold in order to subdue nations before him, and disarm kings,
+[1] “This is what the Lord says to his chosen one, to Cyrus, whose right hand I hold in order to subdue nations before him, and disarm kings,